Dental Tips: Is Your Sparkling Water Harming Your Teeth?

 They should be treated just like other sugar-sweetened beverages, like juices and sodas.
 Unflavoured sparkling waters should also have no added citrus-flavouring.

-Finally, as with anything else, consume sparkling water in moderation and follow Norlane Dental Surgery’s simple steps to minimise the effects of acid on your teeth:
+Finally, as with anything else, consume sparkling water in moderation and follow Norlane Dental Aesthetics and Implants’s simple steps to minimise the effects of acid on your teeth:

 - Use a straw when drinking any liquid that might affect teeth.

 - It is better to drink sparkling water with a meal because your saliva flow is greater.

 - Rinse your mouth out with water after drinking carbonated or sugary beverages.

 - Brush your teeth 30 minutes after drinking carbonated beverages – do not brush directly after drinking any beverages.